MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/file-plan-manager.md

    ![Blank file plan template open in Excel](../media/file-plan-blank-template.png)

 3. Fill-out the template.
-The following describes the properties and valid values for each property in the file plan template.<br/>
+The following describes the properties and valid values for each property in the file plan template.
+For import, each value has a maximum length of 64 characters. <br/>

    |**Property**|**Type**|**Valid values**|
    |:-----|:-----|:-----|